 They offer a response to their long lines right on their menu: "There are no shortcuts to quality."
 While this might be a lofty expression for a simple place, I'll buy it.
 The line goes fast enough that it is nothing to be too concerned about anyways.
 Come after 3pm and you will basically go right to the window.
+The Brooklyn location has a shorter line then the nearby Wendy's.

 Even on a freezing day, people will wait.